B-Harakat/Tradezero-API/README.md

 ### Paper Trading Features
-Added Paper trading for testing purposes (mostly for shorting).
+Added Paper trading for testing purposes (currently exlcusive for shorting HTB stocks).
 Simulates a short order and returns a list of trading data including execution price and real-time short-locate fee without placing an actual order.